Most Active Stories

 Schultz cites this example of one well-known company whose pension fund has dropped significantly since the early 1990s.
 General Electric announced it was closing its pension plan to be more competitive.
 She says the company's financial filings show that GE has not put a cent into its pension plans since the mid-1980s.
 Over the years, GE, like most large companies, used assets in the plans to pay for other things.

-Morning Edition reached out to several companies for this story, but none would talk about changes to their pension plans.
+Morning Edition reached out to several companies for this story, but none would talk in detail about changes to their pension plans.

 Don Fuerst, a senior fellow at the American Academy of Actuaries, says companies can offer retirees the opportunity to take a lump sum distribution rather than a lifetime of pension income, which can be beneficial to the company but detrimental to the individual.